diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 4/04 - CSS Transitions and Animations.md

     background-color: turquoise;
     width: 100px;
     height: 100px;
-    transition: all 1s; /* This will ensure than after hover we have a smooth transition back to initial style */ }
+    transition: all 1s; /* transition back to initial style */ /* This will ensure than after hover we have a smooth transition back */ }

 .box:hover {